-nformation technology, the internet and bio-tech were the focus in most markets of the world from January through to mid-March with strong advances being recorded.
+Information technology, the internet and bio-tech were the focus in most markets of the world from January through to mid-March with strong advances being recorded.
 However, in synchrony with the rise of mortgage interest rate spreads versus US treasuries, there was a fierce sell-off in late March.
 Investors, showing their inclination to remain fully committed, immediately rotated into financials, consumer staples and pharmaceuticals.
 The striking pattern was the like-minded behaviour across nearly all markets from New York to Tokyo.
 One moment it was the cybernaughts, the next it was "old economy" dodos.

 Having begun to switch out of the hotter end of the market late last year, Platinum did not extract full value from some of the tech shares we had held.
 In compensation some of the new additions made a useful contribution.
-This is not apparent from the quarter's performance because of our shorts on the Nasdaq 100 index and the S&P500 which went against us point to point.
+This is not apparent from the quarter's performance because of our shorts on the NASDAQ 100 index and the S&P 500 which went against us point to point.
 In addition, our 40% hedge back into the A\$ was expensive.

-In brief, Platinum continued to pay for protection against the possibility of a serious fall in markets, particularly the high tech market in the US.
+In brief, the Fund continued to pay for protection against the possibility of a serious fall in markets, particularly the high tech market in the US.
 The cost of this protection eroded the gains achieved through successful stock selection.
-The net result was to limit the advance in the value of the company over the quarter to 3.4% pre-tax.
+The net result was to limit the advance in the value of the fund over the quarter to 3.4% pre-tax.
 This compares with our yardstick, the MSCI which rose by 1% in US\$ terms, translating to an 8.9% gain in A\$ terms.
-The following Net Asset Value figures are after provision for tax on both realised and unrealised income and gains.